nadarmurugan/money_map/readme.md

 ---

 ## 🙏 Acknowledgments
+- Html5 for structured and semantic web content.

-- Chart.js for data visualization
+- Chart.js for data visualization.
-- Tailwind CSS for responsive design
+- Tailwind CSS for responsive design.
 - PHP community for backend support
-- MySQL for robust database management
+- MySQL for robust database management.

 ---